Denver Weather: Spring Storm Set To Bring Widespread Rain, Heavy Mountain Snow

 It will stay warmer in southeast Colorado because the cold front won’t reach that region until late in the day Tuesday.
 Therefore another Red Flag Warning has been issued for the southeast quadrant of the state for high fire danger through 8 p.m.
 Pueblo, Lamar, La Junta, and Springfield area included in the warning.

 The storm responsible for rain, snow, and thunderstorm activity will move away from Colorado Wednesday night allowing for a return to sunny skies and warmer temperatures for the end of the weekend.
-Temperatures will be back in summer territory for the weekend with 80s in Denver on Saturday and upper 70s on Sunday.MORE NEWS: Street Racing Increases In Denver As Police Work To Offer Safer Alternatives
+Temperatures will be back in summer territory for the weekend with 80s in Denver on Saturday and upper 70s on Sunday.MORE NEWS: Motorcycle Catches Fire After Rider Crashes Into Wall On Federal Boulevard